IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-live-streaming-mooncake.md

 ---
-    pagetitle: "How do I configure live streaming?"
+   title:  "How do I configure live streaming?"
     description: "How do I configure live streaming?" service="microsoft.media"
     resource="mediaservices"